hasgeek/funnel/funnel/pages/about/policy/terms.md

 ## Disclaimer

 The information contained in this Service is for general information purposes only.
-The information is provided by HasGeek and by users of this Service.
+The information is provided by Hasgeek and by users of this Service.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the Service or the information, products, services, or related graphics contained on the Service for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

-In no event will HasGeek be liable for any damages, including without limitation direct or indirect, special, incidental, or consequential damages, losses or expenses arising in connection with this Service or use thereof or inability to use by any party, or in connection with any failure of performance, error, omission, interruption, defect, delay in operation or transmission, computer virus or line or system failure, even if HasGeek, or representatives thereof, are advised of the possibility of such damages, losses or expenses.
+In no event will Hasgeek be liable for any damages, including without limitation direct or indirect, special, incidental, or consequential damages, losses or expenses arising in connection with this Service or use thereof or inability to use by any party, or in connection with any failure of performance, error, omission, interruption, defect, delay in operation or transmission, computer virus or line or system failure, even if Hasgeek, or representatives thereof, are advised of the possibility of such damages, losses or expenses.

-Through this Service you are able to link to other websites and apps which are not under the control of HasGeek.
+Through this Service you are able to link to other websites and apps which are not under the control of Hasgeek.
 We have no control over the nature, content and availability of those websites and apps.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 ## Branding and APIs

 This Service contains material which is owned by or licensed to us.
 This material includes, but is not limited to, the design, layout, look, appearance and graphics.
 Reproduction is prohibited other than in accordance with the copyright notice, which forms part of these terms and conditions.

-HasGeek makes available APIs or interfaces that expose content and functionality from HasGeek’s Services to third party developers.
+Hasgeek makes available APIs or interfaces that expose content and functionality from Hasgeek’s Services to third party developers.
 If an API is likely to expose non-public information contributed by the User, we will obtain the User’s consent before enabling it.
 We will have rules governing the use of the API by such developers/companies/third party websites, but we cannot be held responsible for their use of the API in a manner that is inappropriate or violates an applicable law.

 ## Content and scope

-HasGeek reserves the right, but has no obligation, to monitor the materials posted on its Services.
-HasGeek shall have the right to remove or edit any content that in its sole discretion violates, or is alleged to violate, any applicable law or either the spirit or letter of these Terms of Service or [community guidelines](community).
-Notwithstanding this right of HasGeek, THE USER SHALL REMAIN SOLELY RESPONSIBLE FOR THE CONTENT OF THE MATERIALS THAT IS POSTED ON THE HASGEEK SERVICES WHETHER SUCH CONTENT IS ACCESSIBLE AND/OR VISIBLE PUBLICLY OR OTHERWISE.
+Hasgeek reserves the right, but has no obligation, to monitor the materials posted on its Services.
+Hasgeek shall have the right to remove or edit any content that in its sole discretion violates, or is alleged to violate, any applicable law or either the spirit or letter of these Terms of Service or [community guidelines](community).
+Notwithstanding this right of Hasgeek, THE USER SHALL REMAIN SOLELY RESPONSIBLE FOR THE CONTENT OF THE MATERIALS THAT IS POSTED ON THE HASGEEK SERVICES WHETHER SUCH CONTENT IS ACCESSIBLE AND/OR VISIBLE PUBLICLY OR OTHERWISE.

 All trademarks reproduced in this Service which are not the property of, or licensed to, the operator are acknowledged on the Service wherever we have been made aware of a trademark claim.
 We respond seriously to copyright infringements by removing the said content and de-activating the account responsible.
 For a full list of our rules regarding content, please refer to our [community guidelines](community).